Managing Post-Herpetic Neuralgia: Acupuncture for PHN

 Risk Factors

-- Severity of Shingles: Severe shingles outbreaks, particularly those with high levels of pain or extensive rashes, increase the risk of PHN.
+- Severity of Shingles: More intense outbreaks, especially those with significant pain or widespread rash, increase the likelihood of long-term nerve damage.

-- Pre-existing Conditions: Certain conditions, such as diabetes or other chronic illnesses, can increase the risk of nerve damage and prolong the pain experienced with PHN.
+- Pre-existing Conditions: Conditions such as diabetes and other chronic illnesses can affect nerve health and prolong recovery.

 How the Immune System and Nerve Damage Contribute to PHN